 Scots Pine – Péine Albanach

 Pollen found in soil samples from bogs indicates that Scots pine was widespread in Ireland thousands of years ago.
-Human impact and the gradual change to a warmer, wetter climate led to its decline, and it may even have died out completely.
-Pine stumps have been found in bogs, standing where they grew, 7,000 years ago, before the formation of the peat.
+Human impact and the gradual change to a warmer, wetter climate led to its decline.
+It may even have died out completely.
+Pine stumps have been found in bogs, standing where they grew seven thousand years ago, before the formation of the peat.

 Willows – Saileach

-Now this species may be grown for biomass and provide a renewable energy source.
-All willows are rich in insects and so provide a good food source for insect eating birds in summer, notably for the willow warbler.
+Nowadays, this species may be grown for biomass and provide a renewable energy source.
+All willows are rich in insects, which in turn provides a good food source for insect-eating birds in summer, notably for the willow warbler.
 Willow establishes easily by windblown seed and can also be propagated by taking cuttings approx. 8 inches long from stems between half an inch and one and a half inches during dormancy, which are simply pushed into the soil to a depth of 4 inches.

-The above extract was taken from the tree council’s book called “Our Trees – A Guide to Growing Ireland’s Native Trees.”
-It is published by the People’s Millennium Forest, and you can order it online for €6 (treecouncil.ie).
+The above extract was taken from the Tree Council’s book called “Our Trees – A Guide to Growing Ireland’s Native Trees.”
+It is published by the People’s Millennium Forest, and you can order it online for €6